gklyne/annalist/documents/hotfix-preparation.md

     - [ ] src/newkit_to_conina_ubuntu.sh
 - [ ] Create and post updated kit download to annalist.net
     - use `src/newkit_to_annalist_net.sh`
+- [ ] Test in deployment environment where problem seen?
+- [ ] Deploy updated kit on annalist.net
     - ssh to annalist@annalist.net
     - `killall python`
     - `. anenv/bin/activate`